galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 Tools can be tested and prepared for export as toolshed ready archives when the developer is ready using a companion `planemo_test` tool in the ToolFactory tool section.

-The ToolFactory is distributed as a convenient Docker appliance, based on a fully functional Galaxy server.
-Tools can be generated locally or added from a Toolshed to create a tailored Galaxy for analyses and for developing workflows for areas of data-intensive science where Galaxy tools are not yet available.
-The appliance is an ideal way for any data intensive scientist to quickly learn how Galaxy tools work, in preparation for the more flexible and efficient
+The Appliance is a pop-up platform for a data intensive scientist to quickly learn how Galaxy tools work, in preparation for the more flexible and efficient
 Galaxy project supported manual tool building infrastructure.
 At the same time, they can wrap and refine new tools from existing scripts on their own workstations, preparing them for sharing and deployment to production servers.
 It also may be useful as a private sandbox for learning about tools and Galaxy administration or experimenting with code development.
 In the worst possible scenario where the system is damaged, the Appliance can be rebuilt from scratch in a few minutes.